ahmetomerv/ahmetomerv.github.io/content/blog/rumils-outward-spiral-algorithm-on-javascript-canvas/index.md

 ![ROSA 800x800 example](./rosa-example-800x800.gif "ROSA 800x800 example")

 This example, by using `cellIndexCounter`, renders each cell's index with the order it was drawn.
-Apparently there's a bug with the first index, I'm look into it I guess..
+Apparently there's a bug with the first index, I'll look into it I guess..

 ![ROSA 800x800 counters example](./rosa-example-800x800-counters.gif "ROSA 800x800 counters example")